bezda-analytics/bezda-analytics.github.io/golden-boot-v1/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-To generate a new plot (the html along with the accompanying css file), open the generator notebook (`.ipynb` file) and edit the second and third code cells:
+To generate a new plot (the html along with the accompanying css), open the generator notebook (`.ipynb`) and edit the second and third code cells:

 ```
 #Filenames for html and css file creation and saving